-This recipe is quick, easy and sure to be a hit with your family and friends.
+This Creamy Cashew Chicken recipe is quick, easy and sure to be a hit with your family and friends.
 Whip this up for lunch or dinner tonight!

 Anyone who knows me knows how much I love to whip up easy stir fry recipes.
 I cannot get enough of them.
 Any time I can pull out my wok I'm a happy camper.